flipswitchingmonkey/githook/README.md

 ```

 - `port` is the port the server will run on (e.g. http://localhost:9000).
 It is recommended to run the server behind e.g. nginx as a reverse proxy to use https.
 Functionality-wise this makes no difference though
+- `cooldown` ms before webhook of the same endpoint can be handled. this is to prevent cases where the same hook is sent multiple times and then e.g. triggers a full rebuild of the app multiple times in parallel - we do not want that.
+Returns 429 to the exceeding requests.
 - `hook` is an array of `GithookHookConfig`:
   - `name` just a label for the log files
   - `repository` (optional) the full_name of the repository as sent in `req.body.repository.full_name` in the JSON payload (e. g. `flipswitchingmonkey/githook` in the case of this repository).
 If populated the name of the webhook's payload's repository must match, if left empty it is being ignored